INSTALL COMPONENT component_name [, component_name ] ...

 INSTALL COMPONENT 'file://component1', 'file://component2';

-file:// and indicate the base name of the
+file:// and indicates the base name of the

-file that implements the component, located in the directory
+library file that implements the component, located in the

-variable.
-Component names do not include any platform-dependent
+Component names do not include any platform-dependent file name

 .dll.
 (These naming details are subject to